mvolkmann/MyUnixEnv/notes/GoNotes.md

 - relatively small language that is easy to learn (May 9, 2018 spec. is 78 pages)
 - network library

-## Reasons to use C/C++/Rust
+## Reasons to use C/C++/Rust instead of Go

 - Is Rust mature enough to be considered along side C and C++?
 - currently there are more developers with C and C++ experience than Go experience
 - C and C++ libraries are currently more mature than Go libraries
 - Go does not support pointer arithmetic
-- Go provides garbage collection and does not allow control of memory allocation/deallocation that is needed for real-time guarantees
+- Go provides garbage collection and does not allow control of memory allocation/deallocation that is needed for real-time guarantees.
+  Some developers will reject the use of Go on this basis alone.
 - you object to community standards for Go like using gofmt to format code

+## Functional Programming

+Go is not a true functional programming language.

+It does support first-class functions which allows them to be held in variables, passed to other functions, and returned from functions.
+However, it does not support generic types.
+This precludes writing functions like the `Array` `map`, `filter`, and `reduce` methods in JavaScript.
+Functions similar to these can be implemented, but only for specific types.

+Go does not provide an immutability guarantees.
+Many consider this to be a fundamental feature of functional programming languages.

 ## Zero to Hero